 SEL advances educational equity and excellence through authentic school-family-community partnerships to establish learning environments and experiences that feature trusting and collaborative relationships, rigorous and meaningful curriculum and instruction, and ongoing evaluation.
 SEL can help address various forms of inequity and empower young people and adults to co-create thriving schools and contribute to safe, healthy, and just communities. (from https://casel.org/what-is-sel/)

 To build these skills, we must teach students specific techniques and strategies while also providing opportunities for application and practice.
-School staff have resources within the rethinkEd curriculum to teach the foundation of these skills, and access to additional resources and supports through their Learning Environment Specialist (LES) and the Office of Student Support Services.
+School staff have resources within the Wayfinder platform to suppor the development of these skills, and access to additional resources and supports through their Learning Environment Specialist (LES) and the Office of Student Support Services.

 Below are some ways that adults can reinforce and build up these competencies in students:

 - Self-Awareness: Identifying Emotions

 - Express your emotions freely and appropriately, and encourage children to do the same, e.g. “I’m glad you're enjoying your math class this year!" or "I'm frustrated that we still have to worry about COVID-19.”

 - Create routines and structures to discuss emotions regularly, e.g. at the beginning or end of the day, at the start and end of the week, or at other specific points of time, check-in by asking “How are you feeling?”.
 Listen closely and without judgement.
 Affirm what is shared and, as appropriate, brainstorm ways to help.